A Bootstrap Method for Spectral Statistics in High-Dimensional Elliptical Models: Method

 \section{Method}

-Conceptually, the proposed method is motivated by the fact that the standard bootstrap (based on sampling with replacement) often performs poorly when it is applied naively to high-dimensional data, except in special situations.
+Conceptually, the proposed method is motivated by the fact that the standard nonparametric bootstrap, based on sampling with replacement, often performs poorly when it is applied naively to high-dimensional data, unless special low-dimensional structure is available.
+(For additional background, see the papers~\citep{karoui2019,lopescoordinate,lopesyao}, as well as the numerical results presented here at the end of Section~\ref{sec:numlss}.)
 This general difficulty can be understood by noting that sampling with replacement implicitly relies on the empirical distribution of the data as a substitute for the true data-generating distribution.
-In other words, the standard bootstrap attempts to approximate a $p$-dimensional distribution in a fully non-parametric way, which can be challenging for even moderately large values of $p$.
-For this reason, alternative bootstrap methods that sample from parametric distributions have been advocated to improve upon the standard bootstrap in high dimensions~\citep[e.g.][]{Mammen,lopes2019bootstrapping,Candes}, and this is the viewpoint that we pursue here.
+In other words, the nonparametric bootstrap attempts to approximate a $p$-dimensional distribution in a fully non-parametric way, which can be challenging for even moderately large values of $p$.
+For this reason, alternative bootstrap methods that sample from parametric distributions have been advocated to improve upon the nonparametric bootstrap in high dimensions~\citep[e.g.][]{Mammen,lopes2019bootstrapping,Candes}, and this is the viewpoint that we pursue here.